BrownTurtleBear/Voice-Party/README.md

 # Voice Party
-A game full of mini games centred around using your microphone as the input.
+A game full of mini-games centred around using your microphone as the input.

-## Iteration 1
-Microphone usage.
-Gives a variable for the volume.

-## Iteration 2
-Minigame functionality

-UI
-- Text
-- Text Buttons

-Rocket game
-- Movement
+## How to play
+ - Use left and right arrow keys to turn
+ - Use your voice to control speed.
+The higher the volume, the faster you move.
-- Animation
+ - Scream to shoot.
-- Keep rocket in frame

-## Iteration 3
-Camera
-Asteroids